-At some point, we all go to Google and search how to clone a phone.
-Whether you’re buying a new phone or carrying more than one phone, there are some phone clone apps you can use to keep your data on both devices.
+At some point, we all go to Google and search for how to clone a phone and get confused due to the numerous options, more than half of which don’t even work.
+Whether you’re buying a new phone or carrying more than one phone, there are some built-in tools and third-party phone cloning apps you can use to keep your data on both devices.

-However, you have to transfer contacts, photos, calendars, and reminders to your new phone.
-So instead of setting up from scratch, here are some apps to transfer everything from your old phone to your new phone.
+The things you’d need to transfer to your new phone are—contacts, photos, calendars, and reminders to your new phone.
+While those are also saved on the cloud these days, the probability that you haven’t enabled cloud save for photos and contacts is pretty high.
+So here are some apps to transfer everything from your old phone to your new phone.

-Before we begin, you must have a Google account logged in on both the old and new phone.
+Hence, if you’re switching a phone or want to clone a phone, Google Drive is a quick option that works with every Android phone out there.
+There are two ways to do phone-to-phone transfer using Drive.
+Before we begin, you must have a Google account logged in on both the old and new phones.
 You can use this method to move data from Android to iPhone.

 Transfer data locally from one phone to another